karmada-io/website/docs/userguide/service/working-with-eriecanal.md

 ---
-title: Working with ErieCanal to Empower Cross-Cluster Service Discovery and Failover
+title: Working with ErieCanal to Empower Cross-Cluster Service Governance
 ---

-This document demonstrates how to use [ErieCanal](https://github.com/flomesh-io/ErieCanal) to achieve interconnectivity among Karmada member clusters and enable application-level cross-cluster failover.
+Kubernetes has emerged as a foundational technology in modern application architecture, widely adopted by enterprises as a container orchestration system.
+As cloud computing gains traction and businesses expand, the adoption of multi-cloud and hybrid cloud architectures is on the rise.
+Consequently, the number of Kubernetes clusters is increasing accordingly.

+Enter Karmada, a powerful tool that simplifies cross-region and cross-cloud application deployment.
+By deploying multiple instances of the same service across multiple Kubernetes clusters, system availability and flexibility are significantly enhanced.
+However, the interdependencies between services necessitate their deployment within the same cluster to ensure seamless interaction and functional integrity.
+This interdependence creates a complex network of tightly coupled services, resembling an intricate vine, challenging the separation of various system components.
+Traditional service deployment often requires a full-scale approach, leading to suboptimal resource utilization and higher operational costs.

+In this article, we will explore how [ErieCanal](https://github.com/flomesh-io/ErieCanal) can empower organizations to achieve interconnection and service governance across multiple Karmada clusters.
+This comprehensive solution enables efficient cross-cluster service management and establishes a foundation for robust distributed systems.

 ErieCanal is an implementation of Multi-Cluster Service (MCS) that provides MCS, Ingress, Egress, and GatewayAPI for Kubernetes clusters.